B1TC0R3/typst_schleiereule/README.md

 ### listing()

-This function is a wrapper for the typst package `codelst`.
+This function is a wrapper for the typst package [codelst](https://github.com/typst/packages/tree/main/packages/preview/codelst).
 It allows the addition of labeled sections of code to the paper.
 Listings will automatically be displayed in the listings index unless the document is configured otherwise.